timjogorman/RicherEventDescription/damr-pass1.md

 ### Multiple

+- Anything that cannot pass the test of "there is just one X"
-- Also does not refer to grammatical plural (although most plurals will be this).
+- Also this is not synonymous with English grammatical plural, things that are plural will be Muliple (or the "FullDefinition" category below).
 - Is anything *quantifiable*, regardless of whether it's discretely countable ('there are 12 wugs') or a mass ('there are four pounds of wug', 'i have a jug of wugs',etc.).
+  - This means that even when there's variation between plural (as in "these data validate our hypothesis") and mass (as in "the data is inconclusive")
-- Ignore whether this is treated collectively or distributively
+- Ignore whether this is treated collectively or distributively!
+Even for something extremely distributive, like "each mouse arrived on a different day", (m / mouse) stilll refers to many mice.

 ### FullDefinition (Kind)